St. Helena Brain Injury Lawyer

 - Fall Incidents: Slip and fall injuries can lead to a TBI.
 Most people have fallen at some point in their life.
 However, some falls are more severe than others.
 If people slip on a wet floor or an icy sidewalk, they might not be able to brace their impact.
 This could cause their head to strike a stair, a curb, or another hard surface.

 - Blast Injuries: Often overlooked, explosions from fires, gas leaks, or motor vehicle accidents could also lead to traumatic brain injuries.
-People can be hurled long distances by the backdraft or have their head damaged by the sonic blast.
+People can be hurled long distances by the backdraft or have their heads damaged by the sonic blast.
 This can lead to serious neurological injuries.

 When someone has suffered a blow to the head or neck area, certain signs and symptoms could indicate that a traumatic brain injury has taken place.
 Some of the things that a medical professional will look for include: